MicrosoftEdge/JsDbg/CONTRIBUTING.md

 ## Contributing Code

 Contributions to JsDbg are welcome!
-JsDbg has three main components:
+JsDbg has two main components:

 1. A web server and debugger client built in C#, located in the `js-dbgeng` directory.
-2. A JavaScript interface to the server, located in the `wwwroot` directory.
-3. A set of JavaScript extensions.
+2. A set of JavaScript extensions.
 Extensions included with JsDbg are located in the `extensions` directory.

-The first two components (`jsdbg.exe` and `jsdbg.js`) are designed to provide a minimal interface between extensions and the debugger;
-all user-facing functionality is provided by extensions.
-The core JsDbg APIs relate to type information, reading from memory, loading extensions, and persistent storage.
-For example:
+The core JsDbg APIs in the `jsdbg` extension relate to type information, reading from memory, loading extensions, and persistent storage.
+Some of the APIs:

 ```
 JsDbg.LookupTypeSize(module, type, callback);